leukbaars/EasyBake/README.md

 **instructions:**

-1. put BRM_Bake.py in your addon folder
+1. put EasyBake.py in your addon folder
-2. install add-on in user preferences (look for BRM_Bake)
+2. install add-on in user preferences (look for EasyBake)
 3. you can find the UI under the "bake" tab in the tools UI (top right in the 3D viewport)

 UI functions: